UK marks first anniversary of Queen Elizabeth II's death

 Some felt he had been right not to introduce sweeping reform too early.
 "He's got a hard act to follow but he will I think change things," Joanne Hughes, 61, told AFP outside Buckingham Palace.

-But despite 161 official engagements and tours of all four nations of the United Kingdom, others were indifferent about the new king -- and the monarchy in general.
+Others were indifferent about the new king - and the monarchy in general.

 "The monarchy is dying," said nursing student Mimi Jaffer-Clarke.